dragonlock2/RaoTA/README.md

 ```

 To move onto the next graph, just click or press a key while in the matplotlib image.
 To stop early, go to your terminal and issue a KeyboardInterrupt.
 Then close the matplotlib plot.

-### checkout.py

-This script prints out all files that we don't have a solution to yet.
-Run without arguments.